bbobbylon/finalProjectSoftwareArchitect/README.md

 1. Clone the repository.
 2. install necessary frameworks at repository location from Powershell.
-3. Run: python3 -m venv venv in Powershell
+3. Run: python3 -m venv venv in Powershell at repository location
 4. Run: venv\Scripts\activate in Powershell (you will see "(venv)" next to your path when this is successful
 5. Create another terminal window and cd to the repository.
 6. Run: cd\frontend in the new terminal window